fueled-io/dbt-fueled-web/README.md

 ### Data Warehouse Support

 The latest version of the fueled-web package supports BigQuery, Databricks, Redshift, Snowflake & Postgres.
+Note: Our team primarily leverages RedShift, BigQuery, and Snowflake.
+Support is limited for Databricks at this time.

 ### Requirements